jogi/jogi.blog/content/posts/moving-to-hugo.md

 * `npm run build` - Builds assets (sass, js, fonts, images) and runs `hugo`
 * `npm run build:preview` - The same as `build`, but runs `hugo --buildDrafts --buildFuture`
 * `npm run server` - Runs BrowserSync and watches for changes, running `build` when changes are detected

+Before you can run this, make sure you run `npm install` to install the dependencies.

 ## File Structure